 Because each stage of the purchase journey is different, you can’t expect one piece of content to do all the heavy lifting—everything from capturing attention through to landing the sale.

-You have to create content that caters to the needs, interests, and motivations encountered at every stage.
-Ideally, the content you create should propel them forward.
+Instead, you have to create content that caters to the needs, interests, and motivations encountered at every stage.
+Ideally, the content you create should propel them forward from one stage to the next.

 What kind of content works best at each stage of the purchase journey?